ericjoseph16/narbhacks-ericjoseph16/README.md

 - Relational database
 - End to end type safety (schema definition to frontend API clients)
 - User authentication
-- Asynchronous call to an OpenAI
+- Asynchronous call to a Google Gemini
 - Everything is realtime by default

 ## Using this example